Michael Grimm (politician)

 Michael Gerard Grimm (born February 7, 1970) is an American politician and convicted felon who served as the U.S. representative for New York's 13th congressional district from 2011 to 2013, and represented New York's 11th congressional district from 2013 until his resignation in 2015 due to felony tax fraud charges.
 Both districts consisted of Staten Island and parts of Brooklyn.
-A member of the Republican Party; during his time in office he was the sole Republican to represent a significant portion of New York City.
+Grimm is a Republican.

 On April 28, 2014, Grimm was charged by federal authorities with 20 counts of fraud, federal tax evasion, and perjury.
-On December 23, 2014, he pleaded guilty to a single count of felony tax fraud, and "acknowledged committing perjury, hiring illegal immigrants, and committing wire fraud".
-After initially vowing to retain his seat, Grimm announced on December 30, 2014, that he would resign from Congress effective January 5, 2015.
-On May 5, 2015, Daniel M. Donovan Jr. won the special election to replace Grimm.
-On July 17, 2015, Grimm was sentenced to eight months in prison for tax evasion.
-He began his prison term on September 22, 2015, after a brief delay for medical treatments.
+On December 23, 2014, he pleaded guilty to a single count of felony tax fraud and "acknowledged committing perjury, hiring illegal immigrants, and committing wire fraud".
+He resigned from Congress effective January 5, 2015 and was later sentenced to eight months in prison.

-On October 1, 2017, Grimm launched a campaign to attempt to win back his old House seat in the 11th district.
-On June 26, 2018, he lost in the Republican primary.

-During 2022–2024, he was a political commentator for Newsmax.
-In 2024, he became paralyzed by a horse-riding accident.
+Grimm ran for Congress again in 2018, but lost in the Republican primary.
+He later worked as a political commentator for Newsmax.
+In 2024, he was in a horseback-riding accident that left him paralyzed.

-He was pardoned by President Donald Trump on May 28, 2025.
+Grimm was pardoned by President Donald Trump on May 28, 2025.